CSCI128/packtrain/README.md

 If you run into an issue building on Windows, make sure that your user has permission to create symlinks.
 [StackOverflow thread about this issue](https://stackoverflow.com/a/65504258).

+We use [Checkstyle](https://checkstyle.sourceforge.io) with the [Google standard](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml) to format our code.

 ## Frontend

 Install [Node.js](https://nodejs.org/en) and navigate to the `packtrain-frontend` directory.